-When it comes to summer business ideas, there is no shortage of options to explore.
-The best part is that whether you already have a full-time job or are looking to become your own boss, you can build your business to suit your current lifestyle and needs.
+When it comes to summer business ideas, there’s no shortage of options to explore.
+The best part is that whether you already have a full-time job or want to become your own boss, you can build your business to suit your current lifestyle and needs.
 And if you’re curious about entrepreneurship, a seasonal business can give you a sneak peek of what it’s like.

-At Invoice2go, our goal is to support and empower freelancers, side hustlers, and small business owners.
+At Invoice2go, a Bill.com company, our goal is to support and empower freelancers, side hustlers, and small business owners alike.
 If you’re looking for ways to earn extra dough during the summer months, here are the best business ideas for you to pursue this summer season.

 1. Vacation house sitting and care

 Your home may be your castle, but without a moat and fire-breathing dragons to protect it, you might not feel comfortable leaving it unoccupied for very long.